Managing Metered RAM and storage usage

 - Delete any unneeded environments or templates.
 For instructions, see Deleting environments.

 Using automatic power options

 The automatic power options feature lets you automatically suspend or shut down VMs in an inactive environment.
-While the VMs in an environment are suspended or shut down, they do not accumulate SVM hours, and they do not count toward your concurrent SVM limit.
+While the VMs in an environment are suspended or shut down, they do not accumulate Metered RAM hours, and they do not count toward your concurrent Metered RAM limit.

 When you enable automatic power options, you set a length of time (for example, 30 minutes) that the environment can run without any detected user activity.
 After the specified time elapses with no user activity, all of the VMs in the environment are suspended or shut down.

 - For more information about setting power options for an environment, see Automatically shutdown or suspend inactive environments.

 - For more information about setting account-wide, default power options, see Managing Account-Wide Settings.

 Using guest OS settings to suspend Metered RAM usage for inactive VMs

 To automatically suspend individual VMs after a period of inactivity, use the guest OS power settings on each VM.
 This method allows you set different suspension policies for VMs in the same environment.

 Every major OS, including Windows, Solaris, and major Linux variants, has customizable power settings that instruct the OS to enter sleep mode or shut down after a specified amount of idle time.
 For example, in many Linux and Windows variants, the power setting that suspends a machine is called Sleep.
 If the OS instructs the computer to enter sleep mode, Skytap suspends the VM; if the OS instructs the VM to shut down, Skytap shuts down the machine.